Hearing Instrument Specialist

 - A student who attains a course grade of less than 55% for a vocational course will not be offered a supplemental in that course.

 In addition, the following will also be considered by the committee:

 - Attendance in class, lab, and practice experiences.

-Students who are in jeopardy or those that could potentially be granted a supplemental exam opportunity are recommended to be available to take his/her supplemental exam the week following the final exam week in the given semester.
+Students who are in jeopardy or those that could potentially be granted a supplemental exam opportunity are recommended to be available to take their supplemental exam the week following the final exam week in the given semester.
 The hearing instrument specialist program supplemental exams will take place the week following the exam week.